 Financial assistance for housing activities in Manchester is primarily provided through the use of federal funds from the United States Department of Housing and Urban Development.
 The Federal funds include the Community Development Block Grant Program, the HOME Program and to a lesser degree Emergency Shelter Grant monies.
 The use of these funds is restricted to activities which provide affordable housing or shelter to low income people.
 Additional information on these programs may be accessed through the appropriate links listed below.

 In addition to Federal funds the City also has an Affordable Housing Trust fund which is available for housing initiatives.
 The use of these funds are somewhat flexible in that there are no federal strings attached.
 The City allocates all of these funds on an annual basis as a part of the Community Improvement Program process and on a project specific basis through out the year.
-As proposed in the 2003 Community Improvement Program, Manchester has set aside approximately forty-four percent of it’s HOME allocation ($312,000) as incentive to attract housing developers interested in creating new affordable housing opportunities in the City.
 Developers are encouraged to contact the Department to discuss potential proposals.

 In addition to City resources, Manchester housing initiatives leverage monies from other sources.
 The majority of the leveraged funds are administered by the New Hampshire Housing Finance Authority and they include but are not limited to HOME funds, the Affordable Housing Fund, tax exempt bonds and Low Income Housing Tax Credits.

 Specific Housing Activities Supported Through The City’s CIP